NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Typically, the type of evidence the government will use in these cases is wiretap evidence, where they will get a search warrant to listen to one or multiple phones.
 So you might now even have your phone tapped, but you may talk to somebody who's got a wiretap on their phone, and now you're in the mix.

-Because they arrest that person, they file a case against that person in court, then that person's attorney will be entitled to all of the discovery related to the case.
-The problem with that is then that person will get it, and they will tell the other people what's going on, and now the shop is closed up.
+Because they arrest that person, they file a case against that person in court, and then that person's attorney will be entitled to all of the discovery related to the case.
+The problem with that is then that person will get it, and they will tell the other people what's going on, and now the shop is closed.

 They can't catch all the other individuals involved, especially the higher-ranking members of a particular conspiracy engaged in selling drugs, moving guns, and other criminal activities.